wenqianchua/MDEF/docs/term01/05-techbeyondthemyth.md

 Also, one thing that I noticed about my work style is I tend to be more submissive when it comes to decision-making.
 Even though I have the experience and the background to stand firm on my decision, I did not voice out.
 When my thoughts were proven right in the end, this has already cost a lot of unnecessary work and resource wastage.
 This is something that my manager from my previous company noted about me during my work there as a UIUX designer.

->In the future, I think there might be an opportunity to incorporate technology that I learned in Mental Health.
+>In the future, I think there might be an opportunity to incorporate technology that I learned in mental health projects.

 When I was a Design & Technology instructor in high school, there were DIY projects for the student to make involving Arduino.
 Thus, I think there can be a potential to make my ‘Crisis / Hope Box’ idea more fun by programming it with Arduino.
 There can be a display board that shows encouraging messages, a buzzer that goes off or makes music when somebody might be in distress, and so on.
 Potentially, there can be a panic button in which when it is pressed, it will automatically contact 3 important people that were pre-set.
 I will keep these ideas and see how they will evolve as time goes by.